bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 <br />
 <br />

-## Step 4: compositional analysis module
+## Step 4: Compositional analysis module

 Using any of the examples above, we can first perform compositional analysis.
 First, you should check the documentation of the module to see the different options: